 Similarly, Steph knows as Fundraising Chair that her goal is to earn $4,500 from the Concessions Stand this year, so she needs to meet or beat that number.

-Your PTO budget is an absolute mirror reflection of your PTO goals and priorities.
+Your PTO budget is a mirror reflection of your PTO’s goals and priorities.

 For example, if your PTO plans to add an addition to the school playground, then you’ll probably want to decrease spending for programs and events while increasing savings until that goal is met.